-Alex Lichtenstein is associate professor of history at Indiana University Bloomington and interim editor of the American Historical Review.
+Robert A. Schneider is professor of history at Indiana University Bloomington and interim editor of the American Historical Review.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.

 Please read our commenting and letters policy before submitting.